aphelionz/blog/content/post/101-rust-ipfs-unixfs.md

 [`/cat`]: https://docs.ipfs.io/reference/http/api/#api-v0-cat
 [`/get`]: https://docs.ipfs.io/reference/http/api/#api-v0-get

-### Open Question: File Metadata

-A question raised by the use of `Vec<u8>` might be something like _"How can the caller access any UnixFSv1.5 metadata the file may have?"_

 File metadata could potentially be handled by first returning a value which would contain the eventual stream of bytes.
 This would be a welcome addition to the `ipfs::Ipfs::cat_unixfs` API, which currently returns an